acwgough/acwgough.github.io/_pages/about.md

 ---
 I'm a first year PhD student at Newcastle University.
 Formally my PhD is in mathematics, but at heart I'm a physicist, and my research is focused on understanding the large scale structure of the Universe.
 In particular I study dark matter dynamics in the non-linear regime, and work on using and developing new statistical techniques for extracting cosmological information.

-I recieved my masters degree from Oxford university where I did both my undergraduate degree and the Mathematical and Theoretical Physics (MMathPhys) course.
+I received my masters degree from Oxford university where I did both my undergraduate degree and the Mathematical and Theoretical Physics (MMathPhys) course.

 I'm also interested in education, both of science and more generally.
 I enjoy teaching and writing, and have experience working directly with both students and the public.
 I'm interested in science as a human endeavour, and how the communication of science can benefit from and interface with different media such as storytelling and art.
 I write about things that interest me in [my blog](/recent/index.html).